Topological Veech dichotomy and tessellations of the hyperbolic plane: The graph of periodic directions

 Note that the function $\ii$ is not symmetric, that is $\ii(k,k')$ and $\ii(k',k)$ might not be equal. \begin{Proposition} Let $k,k'$ be two directions in $\Cc$.
 Then

-In particular, the graph $\GG(M,\Sig)$ is connected. \end{Proposition}
+In particular, the graph $\GG$ is connected. \end{Proposition}

 We first show \begin{Lemma} If $\min\{\ii(k,k'),\ii(k',k)\}=0$ then $\dist(k,k')=1$. \end{Lemma} \begin{proof} Without loss of generality, we can assume $k=0, k'=\infty$, and that $\ii(k,k')=0$.
 This means that $k$ is the vertical direction, $k'$ is the horizontal direction, and there is a vertical saddle connection $s$ which is not crossed by any horizontal saddle connection.
-By assumption, the horizontal direction is periodic, this means that $s$ is contained in a horizontal cylinder $C$.
-There always exists an embedded triangle contained in $C$ whose boundary contains $s$ and a horizontal saddle connection in the boundary of $C$.
-Thus $\Ic(M,\Sig)$ contains an ideal hyperbolic triangle with vertices $(0,\infty,k'')$, which means that, as vertices of $\GG(M,\Sig)$, $0$ and $\infty$ are connected by a path of length one. \end{proof}
+By assumption, the horizontal direction is periodic.
+Since $s$ does not intersect any horizontal saddle connection in its interior, $s$ must be contained entirely in a horizontal cylinder $C$.
+There exists an embedded triangle contained in $C$ whose boundary contains $s$ and a horizontal saddle connection in the boundary of $C$.
+It follows that $\Ic$ contains an ideal hyperbolic triangle with vertices $(0,\infty,k'')$, which means that, as vertices of $\GG$, $0$ and $\infty$ are connected by a path of length one. \end{proof}